September 8, 2015

 Neither state’s absence nor isolated fact: #Ayotzinapa is the result of the State’s criminal politics.

-24 de octubre de 2014, por Comité Cerezo MéxicoThe attack, the illegal execution and forced disappearance perpetrated in Iguala against the Ayotzinapa normalistas students are neither the result of the State’s absence nor an isolated fact nor the outcome of bad functionaries.
+24 October 2014, by Comité Cerezo MéxicoThe attack, the illegal execution and forced disappearance perpetrated in Iguala against the Ayotzinapa normalistas students are neither the result of the State’s absence nor an isolated fact nor the outcome of bad functionaries.
 By no means it can be ascribed to the infiltration of the drug traders into the State structure.
-Instead, it is the result of a systematic policy of human rights violation against all Mexican people, and a blatant example of repression against the organized social (...)
+Instead, it is the result of a systematic policy of human rights violation against all Mexican people, and a blatant example of repression against the organized social (…)